-In cases where a candidate wishes to seek exemption from writing some, or all, of the C1, C2, C4, C5, C6, C7, C12 and/ or E2 examination(s), then the candidate shall submit a completed IHCP Self Assessment using the IHCS Self Assessment Form (available on the ACLS Web site).
+In cases where a candidate wishes to seek exemption from writing some, or all, of the C1, C2, C4, C5, C6, C7, C12 and/ or E2 examination(s), then the candidate shall submit a completed ACLS IHCP Self Assessment using the ACLS IHCS Self Assessment Form (available on the ACLS Web site, bottom right of home page, then "Public Forms" under "Resources").
 Pages 3 and 4 of the form provide the instructions on how to complete the self assessment.
-After assessment by the IHCP, if any gaps are identified, the candidate is required to pass a CBEPS examination to cover the missing subject(s) to meet the requirements to obtain a Certificate of Completion.
+After assessment by the ACLS IHCP, if any gaps are identified, the candidate is required to pass a CBEPS examination to cover the missing subject(s) to meet the requirements to obtain a Certificate of Completion.